TalicZealot/SotnRandoTools/README.md

 ## Khaos-Setup
 Inside the folder ```BizHawk\ExternalTools\SotnRandoTools\Khaos\Overlay\``` you will find ```action-queue.html``` and ```timers.html``` which you can add in OBS as web sources.
 After starting Khaos you will be able to connect to Twitch and start Auto Khaos.
 * Clickign "Connect to Twitch" will take you to a website to confirm that you allow SotN Rando Tools to manage Channel Points and see your subscribers.
 After accepting it will create custom Channel Point rewards for every action and listen for redemptions.
 When you disconnect or close Khaos the Custom Rewards should get deleted.
-(Please wait for about 20 seconds for all the rewards to get deleted by the API) For now the rewards get automatically set to fulfilled, in the future I may opt to leave them in case the streamer wants to refund some things.
+Please wait for about 20 seconds for all the rewards to get deleted by the API.
+Redemptions get automatically fulfilled after about a minute and a half, before that the streamer can see them in the redemptions panel in the Khaos window and have the option to refund it.
 * Auto Khaos automatically activates random actions periodically, adhering to the cooldowns.
+Action frequency is dependant on difficulty setting.

 ## Useful links
 * [SotN Randomizer](https://sotn.io)